robinallenaz/Unit-Final-Coding-Project/README.md

 4. **Open the Application**
    - Open `index.html` in a web browser to interact with the application.

+Ensure that you have a modern browser to support ES6 modules used in the code.

 ## Usage
 - Fill out the form to add a new entity.